thehackerwithin/berkeley/code_examples/JupyterNotebookForGreatGood/README.md

 [RISE](https://github.com/damianavila/RISE)
 to create a slidehow in Reveal.js from a Jupyter Notebook.
-Check out the README at the link to see how to operate it.
+Check out the README for RISE to see how to operate it.